top of page

 The other thing to say, if finances are a concern for you, is that not all therapists charge the same amount per session - just off the top of my mind, I'm aware that prices for therapy typically range from around £70/hour up to £300/hour (or even more in some cases).

 Some therapists also allow you to fund your sessions through your insurance, while others (like me) work with self-funding clients.
-In some cases, therapists also work alongside charities to provide low-cost options, and therapists who are in training are often more affordable too (while also usually being very well supervised, and knowledgeable, due to their immersion in their learning, at that time in their career - On a personal note, my first experience of talking therapy was with a very low-cost psychotherapist-in-training and it was totally safe, extremely effective and positively life-changing for me).
+In some cases, therapists also work alongside charities to provide low-cost options, and therapists who are in training are often more affordable too (while also usually being very well supervised, and knowledgeable, due to their immersion in their learning, at that time in their career - On a personal note, my first experience of talking therapy was with a very low-cost psychotherapist-in-training and it was totally safe, extremely effective and positively life-changing for me.

-If you are looking for a therapis, there truly are a huge array of options, at a variety of price points - there is really never a need to feel 'trapped' into the offer of one therapist, if what they are offering you doesn't work for you.
+If you are looking for a therapist, there truly are a huge array of options, at a variety of price points - there is really never a need to feel 'trapped' into the offer of one therapist, if what they are offering you doesn't work for you.

 I absolutely celebrate all of my potential clients 'shopping around' for a therapist.
 I would always suggest you find a therapist who is trained in a specialism that means they can best support you, as well as one who has a fee that is within your financial capacity.